Fiscal Year 2021

 FY21-25 Capital Plan

 Capital Budget Expenditures by Category

-This pie chart illustrates the investment allocation by category for all projects included in the FY20-24 Capital Plan.
+This pie chart illustrates the investment allocation by category for all projects included in the FY21-25 Capital Plan.
 Percentages are based on capital funding sources only.

 - The Capital Plan is how the City makes critical improvements to the City's infrastructure and facilities like schools, libraries, parks, fire and police stations, roads, bridges and civic spaces.

-- The $2.79 billion FY20-24 Capital Plan includes new housing in Charlestown, revitalized parks in Dorchester, transportation improvements in Allston-Brighton, school improvements across the City, and fulfills the Mayor’s commitment to dedicate over 10% of new City funding toward climate resilient projects.
+- The $3.00 billion FY21-25 Capital Plan will maintain and build the cherished public spaces of Boston, including, schools, open spaces, community centers, streets and bridges.
+It includes investments in every neighborhood, from new parks and libraries to core infrastructure that keeps Boston a thriving city.
+It also fulfills the Mayor’s commitment to dedicate over 10% of new City funding toward climate resilient projects.
 This plan will ensure the municipal, civic, and open space assets that residents cherish in their neighborhoods remain active and vibrant parts of the community.

 Learn more about the budget